 What is SF6?
 Sulphur hexafluoride explained

-What is SF6 greenhouse gas?
+What is SF6?

 Why is SF6 harmful to the atmosphere?

 SF6 is one of the most potent greenhouse gases we know.
-Its high atmospheric stability and ability to trap infrared radiation means it’s far more potent at warming the earth’s atmosphere than CO2 over longer periods of time.
+Its high atmospheric stability and ability to trap infrared radiation means it’s far more potent at warming the earth’s atmosphere than CO2 over long periods of time.

 What is SF6 used for?